Israel Zolli: Holocaust of Rome: 1943–1944

-Conversion to Christianity
+Conversion to Catholicism

 In his autobiography, Before the Dawn: Autobiographical Reflections by Eugenio Zolli, Former Chief Rabbi of Rome, Zolli said that while presiding over the religious service in the synagogue on the holy day of Yom Kippur in 1944, he experienced a vision of Jesus.
 Within his heart, he says, he found the words "You are here for the last time."

 On 13 February 1945, Zolli, his second wife, and daughter converted to Catholicism (his first wife having died years earlier).
 He was baptized at Gregorian University by Mgr.
 Luigi Traglia in the presence of Father Paolo Dezza; his godfather was Father Augustin Bea, confessor of Pope Pius XII.
 Zolli chose to be christened "Eugenio Maria" in homage to Pope Pius XII, who was born Eugenio Maria Giuseppe Giovanni Pacelli.

 After his conversion, Zolli was asked in an interview why he had "given up the Synagogue for the Church."
 Zolli responded saying, "But I have not given it up.
 Christianity is the completion or crown of the Synagogue.
 For, the Synagogue was a promise, and Christianity is the fulfillment of that promise.
 The Synagogue pointed to Christianity: Christianity presupposes the Synagogue.
 So you see, one cannot exist without the other.
 What I converted to was the living Christianity."

 Later years and death

 After Zolli and his wife converted to Catholicism, he was employed at the Sapienza University of Rome and Pontifical Biblical Institute.
 In 1956, he became seriously ill and entered the hospital, where he reportedly revealed to a nun that he would die on the first Friday of the month at 3:00 in the afternoon.

-On 2 March 1956, Zolli received Holy Communion in the morning, eventually drifted into coma, and died, as he predicted, at 3:00 P.M. on the first Friday of the month.
+On 2 March 1956, Zolli drifted into coma and later died.
 He was 74.
-He is buried at Campo Verano cemetery in Rome, Italy.